 House of Comments Podcast Number 13 addresses the question, “What difference can political blogging make?”.
 It features Mark Pack and a metaphorical toilet. … Read the full post »

-The 2009 edition is out, including a chapter from myself on the future of British political blogging. … Read the full post »
+The 2009 edition of the Total Politics blogging guide is out, including a chapter from myself on the future of British political blogging. … Read the full post »

 Mark Thompson has recently highlighted how frequently the Taxpayers’ Alliance is quoted in the media.
 Mark gives some reasons for this, but it’s a question highlighted again by a BBC report: Tim Newark, of the Taxpayers’ Alliance, accused the council of “experimenting” with public money.
 This is a rather strange comment because what’s the alternative to … Read the full post »